Fundamentals in Urology Webcast Upgrade (2021)

 - Identify the indications and options for the medical evaluation of recurrent and first time stone formers

-- Establish an effective algorithm for the medical management of nephrolithiasis
+- Establish an effective algorithm for the medical and surgical management of nephrolithiasis

 Infections and Inflammation

 - Discuss the evaluation of a patient with recurrent UTI

 - Distinguish emphysematous pyelonephritis from other renal infections and differences in management

 - Recognize differences in presentation of acute febrile UTI in males and the impact on treatment

 - Identify who should be screened for asymptomatic bacteriuria